-Selby makes first World Championship final 147
+Selby compiles first final 147 but trails Brecel

 |Coverage: Watch live on BBC TV and Red Button with uninterrupted coverage on BBC iPlayer, the BBC Sport website and the BBC Sport app

-Mark Selby created history as he became the first player ever to make a maximum 147 break in a World Championship final.
+Mark Selby created history as he became the first player to make a maximum 147 break in a World Championship final.

+But the four-time world champion trails Luca Brecel 9-8 going into Monday's last day of action.

+"The atmosphere when I potted that final black was electric.
+It is incredible.
+Just to make a 147 here is hard enough," said 39-year-old Selby.

+"I always thought that if I got in that position I would be shaking like a leaf.
+It was amazing how calm I felt."

-The four-time world champion's feat comes 40 years on from the first ever maximum at the Crucible, compiled by Cliff Thorburn in 1983.
+Selby's feat comes 40 years on from the first ever maximum at the Crucible, compiled by Cliff Thorburn in 1983.

-Selby is the 10th player to achieve a total clearance at the Sheffield venue.
+The Englishman is the 10th player to achieve a total clearance at the Sheffield venue - Kyren Wilson also made a 147 earlier in the tournament.

-There have been 14 in total at the Crucible with Ronnie O'Sullivan and Stephen Hendry making three each.
+There have been 14 maximums in total at the Crucible with Ronnie O'Sullivan and Stephen Hendry making three each.

-Kyren Wilson also made a 147 earlier in the tournament during his 10-5 first-round win against Ryan Day.
+Wilson's 147 came during his 10-5 first-round win against Ryan Day.

 Selby now looks set to share with him an additional £55,000 in prize money, with £40,000 on offer for a 147 and £15,000 for the tournament's highest break.